 Why You Should Read It

 Claire Kohda’s Woman, Eating is far from a traditional vampire horror novel.
 It doesn’t rely on being full of gore and terror but instead paints an understated story of a young, restless vampire navigating her place in the modern world.
 Set in London, the protagonist, an artist, finds herself squatting in a studio, surviving on fresh pigs’ blood while contemplating the point of survival.
 Her eternal life, though seemingly boundless, is riddled with challenges, especially since she’s denied simple joys like a drink of bubble tea.
-Kohda’s choice to explore the psychological depth of a supernatural creature, rather than the spectacle of vampirism, adds layers of relatability to this tale.
+The choice by Kohda to explore the psychological depth of a supernatural creature rather than the spectacle of vampirism makes the tale more relatable.

 What makes this book stand out is how it focuses on internal conflicts that reconcile a myriad of struggles.
 The protagonist’s challenges as a woman and artist, much like the themes in Chelsea G. Summers’ A Certain Hunger, reflect the tension between survival and identity.
 Both novels delve into consumption, whether it’s literal or metaphorical, and explore the weight of misogyny and the struggles of womanhood.
 Kohda’s bloodthirsty protagonist, much like Summers’ female serial killer and cannibal, mirrors the darker facets of human nature and what it means to truly exist.
 This nuanced narrative captures the essence of being torn between monstrous urges and human longing.